Elena Ferrante: Anonymity

 In 2003, Ferrante published Frantumaglia: A Writer's Journey, a volume of letters, essays, reflections and interviews, which sheds some light on her background.
-It was the first scholarly monograph on Elena Ferrante, a detailed (self-)study of her poetics drawing on Western literary and philosophical texts while also constructing its own theoretical framework.
+It was the first scholarly monograph on Elena Ferrante, a detailed self-study of her poetics drawing on Western literary and philosophical texts while also constructing its own theoretical framework.
 The 2003 original edition was followed by two expanded versions, in 2007 and in 2015.
 The 2015 volume was the first one to be published in English in 2016.
-In a 2013 article for The New Yorker, critic James Wood summarized what is generally accepted about Ferrante, based in part on letters collected in that volume:
+In a 2013 article for The New Yorker, critic James Wood summarized what is generally accepted about Ferrante, based in part on letters collected in that volume, saying that "a number of her letters have been collected and published.
+From them, we learn that she grew up in Naples, and has lived for periods outside Italy.
+She has a classics degree; she has referred to being a mother.
+One could also infer from her fiction and from her interviews that she is not now married ...
+In addition to writing, 'I study, I translate, I teach.'"

 In March 2016, Marco Santagata, an Italian novelist and philologist, a scholar of Petrarch and Dante, and a professor at the University of Pisa, published a paper detailing his theory of Ferrante's identity.
 Santagata's paper drew on philological analysis of Ferrante's writing, close study of the details about the cityscape of Pisa described in the novel, and the fact that the author reveals an expert knowledge of modern Italian politics.
 Based on this information, he concluded that the author had lived in Pisa but left by 1966, and therefore identified the probable author as Neapolitan professor Marcella Marmo, who studied in Pisa from 1964 to 1966.
 Both Marmo and the publisher deny Santagata's identification.